-RECOMMENDED COURSES: UNITS

-It is highly recommended that students select four CD electives from the following:

-ereerreejr sint the jette h that

-CD 101 Parent Child Interaction (3)

-CD115 Health, Welfare and Nutrition for (3)

-Children

-CD 116X20 Pediatric CPR, First Aid and (2)

-Safety for Children

-CD 130 Music and Movement for Children (3)

-CD 131 Developmental Art for Children (3)

-CD 132 Creative Experiences for Children (3)

-CD 133 Creative Science and Math Activities (3)

-for Children

-CD 134 Language and Listening, Literacy and (3)

-Literature Experiences for Children

-CD 136 Creative Art Activities for Children (3)

-CD 137 Play and Materials in Early Learning (3)

-CD 175 Home Day Care Practices, Programs (3)

-and Business Principles

-CD 185 Infant/Toddler Growth and (3)

-Development

-CD 186 Infant/Toddler Activities (3)

-CD 205X2 Child Growth and Development (4)

-Laboratory

-CD 244 Children with Special Needs (3)

-CD 270 Mentor Teacher/Adult Supervision (3)

-CD 271 Administration: Management and (3)

-Organization of Child Development

-CD 272 Administration: Human Relations in (3)

-Child Development Programs

--
+RECOMMENDED COURSES: UNITS It is highly recommended that students select four CD electives from the following: CD 101 Family Interactions (3) CD 115 Health, Welfare and Nutrition for (3)Children CD 116X20 Pediatric CPR, First Aid and (2)Safety for Children CD 130 Music and Movement for Children (3)CD 131 Developmental Art for Children (3)CD 132 Creative Experiences for Children (3)Creative Science and Math Activities CD 133 (3)for Children CD 134 Language and Listening, Literacy and (3)Literature for Children CD 136 Creative Art Activities for Children (3)CD 137 Play and Materials in Early Learning (3)CD 175 Home Day Care Practices, Programs (3)and Business Principles CD 185 Infant/Toddler Growth and (3)Development

+- CD 186 Infant/Toddler Activities (3) CD 205X2 Child Growth and Development (4) Laboratory CD 244 Children with Special Needs (3) CD 270 Mentor Teacher/Adult Supervision (3) CD 271 Administration: Management and (3) - CD 272 Administration: Humagement and (3) Organization of Child Development CD 272 Administration: Human Relations in (3) - Child Development Programs

 Lower division requirements for students interested in transferring to a four year institution in this field may differ from associate degree requirements.
 Prospective transfer students should complete the general education and lower division requirements of the school to which they will be transferring.
 See a counselor for details.
+Information is also available at www.assist.org.